Christ the Redeemer, Rio de Janeiro

 Foreign nationals are entitled to emergency medical treatment in Brazilian public hospitals.
 Public hospitals in Brazil, especially in major cities, tend to be overcrowded and there’s often a long wait for a bed and a lack of medication.
 Private hospitals will not accept you unless you can show evidence of enough money or insurance to cover your treatment.

-FCDO has a list of English-speaking doctors in Brazil.
+FCDO has a list of medical providers in Brazil where some staff will speak English.

 There is also guidance on healthcare if you’re living in Brazil.